Joacodef/CT-RATE_classifier/src/models/README.md

 ### `densenet3d.py`

-This file provides a 3D implementation of the DenseNet (Densely Connected Convolutional Network) architecture.
-DenseNets connect each layer to every other layer in a feed-forward fashion.
+This file provides a 3D implementation of the DenseNet (Densely Connected Convolutional Network) architecture by wrapping `monai.networks.nets.DenseNet`.
+The wrapper ensures the model can be used seamlessly within the existing training framework.

 **Key Features:**

-  * **`DenseNet3D`**: The main class for the 3D DenseNet model.
+  * **`DenseNet3D`**: The main class for the 3D DenseNet model, which integrates MONAI's DenseNet backbone with a custom classification head.
-  * **`_DenseLayer` & `_DenseBlock`**: The components that define the dense connectivity pattern.
-  * **Memory Efficiency**: The implementation includes two memory-saving options:
-    1.  `memory_efficient`: An implementation within the dense layers.
-    2.  `use_checkpointing`: Applies gradient checkpointing at the block level.

 **Available Variants:**